 The history of nursing education in Fargo dates back to the early 20th century when St. John's Hospital and St. Luke's Hospital each established a diploma school of nursing.
 The School of Nursing at St. John's closed and North Dakota State University (NDSU) began an associate degree nursing program in 1969.
 In 1986, NDSU and Concordia College (CC) began a collaborative baccalaureate nursing program.
 St. Luke's Hospital School of Nursing and the associate degree program at NDSU were discontinued.
-The collaborative program was the Tri-College University Nursing Consortium (TCU).
+The collaborative program was the Tri- College University Nursing Consortium (TCU).
 Students took nursing courses on the CC campus and on the NDSU campus.
 In 1994 nursing faculty who had been employed by TCU became employees of either CC or NDSU but continued to teach on either or both campuses irrespective of faculty appointment.

-In 2001, Minnesota State University Moorhead (MSUM), which operated a baccalaureate program for registered nurses, joined the nursing consortium, and a collaborative master's degree program in nursing was initiated.
+In 2001 Minnesota State University Moorhead (MSUM), which operated a baccalaureate program for registered nurses, joined the nursing consortium and a collaborative master's degree program in nursing was initiated.
 In 2005, the three undergraduate programs disassociated from the consortium and became independent of one another.
-NDSU initiated a Doctor of Nursing Practice program in 2005.
+The LPN-BSN Program began in 2003 in collaboration with Sanford (Meritcare).
+The first class was all Sanford employees.
+NDSU initiated a doctor of nursing practice program in 2005.
 In 2007 graduate programs at the three institutions became independent of one another.
-Nursing programs in the area cooperate with one another in the utilization of clinical sites, in addressing regional needs, and through the sharing of teaching/learning resources.
+Nursing programs in the area cooperate with one another in utilization of clinical sites, in addressing regional needs, and through the sharing of teaching/learning resources.

-In June 2014, NDSU acquired the Sanford College of Nursing (SCON) located in Bismarck, ND.
-SCON has been a well-respected, successful, freestanding nursing program affiliated with the Bismarck hospital for over 100 years.
+In June, 2014, NDSU acquired the Sanford College of Nursing (SCON) located in Bismarck, ND.
+SCON has been a well-respected, successful, free standing nursing program affiliated with the Bismarck hospital for over 100 years.
 The Bismarck program became known as NDSU Nursing at Sanford Health.
+In the Fall semester of 2014, the pre-licensure BSN program on the Fargo campus expanded from admitting students each Fall semester to admitting students each semester.
+The RN-BSN program began fall 2017.
+The second-degree/accelerated program began fall 2023.